lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 ### Installing Phusion Passenger and creating a Rails virtual host

-Your server will run leihs 3.x using Ruby 1.9.x inside Apache.
-This is in contrast to leihs 2.9.x, which needs to be run on Ruby 1.8.7 and will be handled differently and in a separate process later on.
+Your server will run leihs 3.x using Ruby 1.9.x inside Apache:

         # rvm use 1.9.3
         # gem install passenger